run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/smart-analytics/use-bi-solution.md

 2. On the right side of the dashboard you can configure the report in several table and chart formats;

-3. To change the position of the measurement units in the tabl/graph, click on the detail button available in each dashboard      measurement box;
+3. To change the position of the measurement units in the table/graph, click on the detail button available in each dashboard      measurement box;

 4. To export the report, click on "Export" and select the format (PNG and PDF);

-5. After finish the report, click on “Save query”.
+5. After finishing the report, click on “Save query”.